S1gn3rs/VeterinarianHotel/README.md

 - **Animal Satisfaction**: Based on species, population, habitat size, and compatibility.
 - **Veterinarian Satisfaction**: Influenced by the number of colleagues sharing the responsibility and the workload from animals.
-- **Caretaker Satisfaction**: Reflects workload based on habitat size, animal count, and cleaning effort from trees.
+- **keeper Satisfaction**: Reflects workload based on habitat size, animal count, and cleaning effort from trees.

 ## Execution